 Neuroendocrine Tumours (NETs) can affect men and women of all ages, races and ethnicities.

-Could your patient have neuroendocrine cancer?
-Consider the grey area, know the symptoms, and investigate for NETs today.
+Consider the grey area, know the symptoms, and speak to your GP today.

-The skin on the face and upper chest feels hot and changes colour
+The skin on your face and upper chest feels hot and changes colour

 Asthma-like signs and symptoms, such as wheezing and shortness of breath

 A racing heartbeat (palpitations), sometimes combined with dizziness

 Your bowel motions are regularly urgent, watery, and frequent with no known cause

 Overwhelming exhaustion that cannot be overcome with a good night's rest